The Fugitive (1993 film): Music

-The film was released on Blu-ray on September 26, 2006.
-Special features include commentary by Tommy Lee Jones and director Andrew Davis, two documentaries, and the theatrical trailer.
-The audio and visual quality received negative reviews, with Blu-ray.com calling it "mostly abysmal".
-A 20th anniversary Blu-ray edition was released on September 3, 2013, with a new transfer, along with DTS-HD Master Audio tracking among other features.
+James Newton Howard composed the film's musical score with the Hollywood Studio Symphony.
+The album was released through Elektra Records on August 31, 1993, while an expanded edition featuring the complete score was released by La-La Land Records later in 2009.

 Reception

 Box office

-The Fugitive opened strongly at the US box office, grossing $23,758,855 in its first weekend from 2,340 theaters, taking the number one spot off of Rising Sun and surpassing Unforgiven to achieve a record August opening weekend.
-For six years, the film would hold this record until 1999 when it was surpassed by The Sixth Sense.
+The Fugitive opened strongly at the US box office, grossing $23,758,855 in its first weekend from 2,340 theaters, replacing Rising Sun as the number-one film, and surpassing Unforgiven as the biggest August opening weekend.
+For six years, the film held this record, until 1999, when it was surpassed by The Sixth Sense.
 It held the top spot for six weeks.
-It eventually went on to gross an estimated $183,875,760 in the United States and Canada, and $185 million in foreign revenue, for a worldwide total of $368,875,760.
+The film eventually went on to gross an estimated $183,875,760 in the United States and Canada, and $185 million in foreign revenue, for a worldwide total of $368,875,760.